vjvishaljha/ARIMA/README.md

     q: The size of the moving average window, also called the order of moving average

    For Further Reading Regarding ARIMA Model-https://machinelearningmastery.com/arima-for-time-series-forecasting-with-python/

-   Our goal is to predict the future Car Sales uisng the ARIMA Model.
+#   The dataset is available in the dataset folder.